- CDC: About 12.5 million children age 2 to 19 are obese in the United States

-Pickler's job as a professional Santa was a constant joke on the latest season of "The Biggest Loser."
+Pickler's job as a professional Santa was a constant joke when he was a contestant on "The Biggest Loser."
 With his long white beard and protruding stomach, the 63-year-old looked every bit the part he played.

 By the time he was voted off the show, Pickler had lost 88 pounds.
 During his elimination interview, he donned a Santa hat and told viewers his toned physique wouldn't stop him from bringing Christmas joy to children.